FelSiq/bllsht-my-database/README.md

 - For security, the default configuration of this script is to both start a TRANSACTION at the start of each output file and ROLLBACK at the end.
 Change this configuration inside the scriptConfig class (within bllshtMyDatabase.py file).
 - The script are mainly CASE SENSITIVE.
 Table names with mixed cases ARE NOT treated equally through the code.
 - The script DO NOT support 'NOT' PostgreSQL keyword.

+# Known bugs
+Check out opened issues in this github repository.